mozafari/verdictdb/docs/docs/getting_started/quickstart_python.md

 # Quickstart Guide (Python)

-We will download/install `pyverdict` (a Python interface to VerdictDB) and issues a simple query.
+We will install `pyverdict`, a Python interface to VerdictDB, and issue a simple query.
 In this Quickstart Guide, we will use MySQL for VerdictDB's backend database.

 ## Install

 `pyverdict` is distributed with PyPI.
 Use the following command for installation.

 ```
 pip install pyverdict